jeremytammik/tbc/a/1867_designscript_da4r.md

 Licensing might be akin to the way we provide ASM to Dynamo customers today &ndash; via their subscription to other ADSK software, in this case, Revit.

-As with everything, if the need is there, and high enough, we can investigate, but it would need to be stacked up against all other development effort (i.e Cost/Benefit analysis).
+As with everything, if the need is there, and high enough, we can investigate, but it would need to be stacked up against all other development effort (i.e., Cost/Benefit analysis).
 Our current efforts are focused around Lowering the Barrier to Entry inside of Dynamo and an Ecosystem play where you can get Dynamo in more places and/or access it more easily.
 Adding DesignScript support to Revit sans Dynamo is not currently in our sights.

 ####<a name="3"></a> Forge Getting Started Material